HongtaoYang/mean-average-precision/README.md

 ## Contribution
-Welcome any imporvements, bugs fixes etx.
+Welcome any imporvements, bugs fixes etc.

 Konwn issue:
     1. Some stability issue.
 The last test in `tests/test_mean_average_precision.py` will pass sometimes and fail othertimes.
 Which means my function is not entirly deterministic.
 I have yet to identify the issue.